 With each beat, the heart collects blood in one half, sends it past the lungs to load it with oxygen, collects oxygen-rich blood in the other half and sends it back out around the body.
 And it usually does this somewhere between 60 and 100 times a minute.

 The rate of exchange in your warehouse may not be quite at this speed, but you can certainly reflect the same kind of efficiency.
 It’s important that your stock doesn’t sit around in unorganised piles, but is quickly organised into an efficient storage system.
-At Kempner, we provide shrink wrapping machinery which helps you to organise your stock in secure pallets, and shelving specialists like Pallet Racking Direct can build bespoke racking systems on which to store it, helping you to load and store your stock efficiently.
+At Kempner, we provide shrink wrapping solutions which helps you to organise your stock in secure pallets, and shelving specialists like Pallet Racking Direct can build bespoke racking systems on which to store it, helping you to load and store your stock efficiently.

 Blocked arteries pose a significant risk to the heart and the health of the person; blocked aisles in your warehouse can also be a health risk.